 4 – Paraguay

 Squashed between three countries, including two giants of the continent, Paraguay is one of the safest countries in Latin America.
 With a GPI ranking of 75, it is a peaceful country to visit yet doesn’t garner the type of tourist attention that its neighbors do.

 Because it doesn’t draw the massive tourist crowds, the cities haven’t become hotspots for petty crime and scams.
-Among the biggest safety concerns in Paraguay are hooliganism associated with soccer games, corrupt police, and traffic accidents.
+Among the biggest safety concerns in Paraguay are hooliganism associated with soccer games, corrupt police, drug gangs and traffic accidents.

 For an off-the-beaten-track destination in South America, Paraguay is a fantastic choice.
 The capital city, Asunción, is steeped in history that’s tangible in its crumbling, charming architecture.
 And for the outdoor lovers, there are stunning national parks and wetlands to explore.

 Must-see places and attractions in Paraguay

 Don’t let Paraguay slip under your radar.
 You may just miss out on an exceptional South American experience that is undeniably unique.
 Here are my recommendations for the best things to do in the small South American country.

 - Asunción: Stroll through the capital city admiring 17th-century buildings, museums with ancient art, and tons of spots to try traditional food.

 - Encarnación: The pride of Paraguay and the country’s prettiest city is one of the cheapest places to shop in the world.